Nandu969/waste-classifier/README.md

 ♻️ Waste Image Classifier

-This project is an AI-based waste classification system that allows users to upload an image of garbage and automatically identifies its category (such as plastic, metal, glass, paper, etc.) using a deep learning model based on MobileNetV2 transfer learning.
+This project is a deep learning–based waste classification system that identifies garbage types from uploaded images using a MobileNetV2 transfer learning model.
+The application allows users to upload an image, predicts the waste category (such as plastic, metal, glass, etc.), and provides region-specific disposal guidance.

-After predicting the waste type, the application provides region-specific disposal instructions and redirects users to nearby recycling centers or dump yards through Google Maps integration.
-The goal of this project is to promote proper waste segregation and encourage environmentally responsible disposal practices using intelligent automation.
+The system is deployed using Streamlit and integrates Google Maps search to help users locate nearby recycling centers or appropriate dump yards based on their selected location.
+The goal of this project is to promote proper waste segregation and encourage sustainable waste management practices through AI-driven automation.